tkrisztian95/sample-python-flask-api-vscode-remote-dev/readme.md

-# API to fetch month-by-month Hungarian working time hours
+# REST API developed using VS CODE remote development solution in Ptyhton & Flask to fetch month-by-month Hungarian working time hours

-The purpose for me to create a REST API in Python with Flask to be able to get the working time hours month-by-month.
-I working on this porject in Visual Studio code and I would like to interpret my Python code in remote a locally running Python Docker container without installing Python on my machine.
+The main purpose of this repo is to create a REST API in Python with Flask by using VS Code Remote Development feature.
+The API should be able to retrieve the working time hours month-by-month.
+I working on this porject in Visual Studio Code and I would like to interpret my Python code remote in the locally running Python Docker container without installing Python on my machine.

 Main tasks I want to achieve:
 - [X] Setup remote Python development with Visual Studio Code
-- [ ] Create REST API in Python and Flask to be able to get the work time hours of the month
+- [ ] Create REST API in Python and Flask

 ## How to use VS Code
 Visual Studio Code is an ideal free, lightweight development environment instead of the market leader IntellIJ IDEA ultimate which has built-in Spring Boot support.